TsukiyamaChloe/Comparative-Semantic-Network-Analysis-of-AI-Governance-Discourses/README.md

     width="800"   >
     </div>

+ ### 🌍 Conclusion:
+ **The "Safety" Divergence:**
+* In the EU: Safety = Product Conformity (Is the technical documentation correct?
+Is it CE marked?)
+* In China: Safety = Ideological/Content Stability (Is the generated content true and socially positive?
+Does it carry the correct watermarking/labeling?)
+* In the US: Safety = System Reliability (Does the system perform accurately in this specific context without bias?)

+**Incommensurable Units of Governance:**
+* The EU regulates the "System" (categorizing it as High-Risk).
+* The US regulates the "Deployment" (impact on Civil Rights in specific sectors).
+* China regulates the "Service" (the provider's responsibility for content).

+Global harmonization is struggling not merely due to political will, but because the "Cognitive Maps" are misaligned.
+A "Safety Treaty" signed by all three would fail in practice because the underlying network structures—the way these concepts are operationally implemented—do not map onto each other.
+Effective coordination requires moving beyond shared vocabulary to structural interoperability, acknowledging that "Safety" in Brussels implies a checklist, while in Beijing it implies a content filter.

-## 🚀 Academic & Project Contributions
+## 🚀 Contributions

 This project advances the field of Comparative AI Governance through the following theoretical and methodological contributions:

-### 1. Theoretical Contribution: A New Typology of AI Governance
-Based on the semantic structures identified, this project proposes a novel typology to classify global regulatory approaches:
-* **The "Full-Stack Security" Model (China):** A model that extends regulation vertically down the supply chain to control the means of production (data/algorithms) to ensure regime stability.
-* **The "Sectoral Rights" Model (USA):** A model that rejects omnibus legislation in favor of enforcing existing civil rights laws within specific high-stakes market verticals.
-* **The "Horizontal Safety" Model (EU):** A model that utilizes the logic of Product Safety legislation to create a unified, ex-ante market access regime.
+The "Horizontal Safety" Model (EU):** A model that utilizes the logic of Product Safety legislation to create a unified, ex-ante market access regime.

-### 2. Methodological Contribution: Quantitative Verification of Policy Discourse
+###  Methodological Contribution: Quantitative Verification of Policy Discourse
 Existing literature on AI governance often relies on qualitative readings of legal texts.
 This project contributes **methodological rigor** by:
 * **Operationalizing Discourse:** Using Natural Language Processing (NLP) to quantify the "weight" of policy concepts.
 * **Visualizing Governance Logic:** Demonstrating that governance philosophy is visible in the *topology* of semantic networks (e.g., the centrality of "Risk" vs. "Security"), providing a reproducible metric for comparative analysis.

-### 3. Policy Insight: The "Object" Divergence
+### Policy Insight: The "Object" Divergence
 We contribute to the debate on global interoperability by identifying that the friction between regimes is not just about values, but about the **object of regulation**:
 * The EU regulates the **Product**.
 * The US regulates the **Deployment Outcome**.